yilmazedis/UIKit-SwiftUI-MVVM-Example/README.md

 - (Done) Create the UIKit screens using .xib files (not storyboards) and auto layout in Interface Builder.
 - (Done) Bonus points for adding UI tests for the screens.

 I developed this project as simple and understandable as possible.
-I added more than one URLSession fetching style (Combine, Async Await, Escaping).
+I added more than one URLSession fetching style (Combine, Async Await).
 I added both UI and UT tests.
 There might be a lot of thing to do.
 After, reviewing my project, I would like you to discuss it with me in more detail.
 I believe there are always better design.
 So, I am looking forward to hear from you and have a great conversation with you.

 https://github.com/yilmazedis/PokemonGuide/assets/15719990/daa31523-fb5e-43e2-97b6-0bd8505ca7d1